 By contrast, credit unions are owned by members, making them cooperative institutions where all profits are returned to members in the form of lower rates and fees and higher dividends than what you might find at a bank.
 A credit union’s primary goal is to serve its members, providing them with a safe and convenient place to keep their money and watch it grow.

-Credit Unions Work with Members to Achieve Their Goals; Banks Do Not
+Credit Unions Work with Members to Achieve Their Goals

 The next key difference between credit unions and banks is that banks often have rigid requirements for lending.
 They are bound to their shareholders and one of the ways that philosophy reveals itself is in the way banks treat their account holders.
 If your credit score doesn’t meet a bank’s requirements, there is not likely to be any wiggle room to help you get a loan or buy a house.